+Alright.
 Why Natural Bridges?
-Well a) it's gorgeous and b) it's on 5-6 on the Bortle Scale looking out over the ocean and then back towards Monterey (another 5-6 zone).
+Well a) it's gorgeous and b) it's a 5-6 on the Bortle Scale looking out over the ocean and then back towards Monterey (another 5-6 zone).
 Which is to say that there was going to be some noticeable light pollution to deal with.

 As expected the filter cut out a significant amount of the yellow and orange.
 Which is basically what it promises to do.

 It looks like the PureNight did manage to pull out more contrast from the galactic core and more warmth.
 Not bad.
 However, I did find myself fighting to tone down the blue both in white balance and throughout the entire editing process.